ministryofjustice/prisoner-offender-search/README.md

 To rebuild an index the credentials used must have the ROLE `PRISONER_INDEX` therefore it is recommend to use client credentials with the `ROLE_PRISONER_INDEX` added and pass in your username when getting a token.
 In the test and local dev environments the `prisoner-offender-search-client` has conveniently been given the `ROLE_PRISONER_INDEX`.

-The rebuilding of the index can be sped up by increasing the number of pods handling the reindex e.g.
+The rebuilding of the index can be sped up by increasing the number of pods handling the reindex e.g.:

 ```
 kubectl -n prisoner-offender-search-dev scale --replicas=8 deployment/prisoner-offender-search
 ```
-After obtaining a token for the environment invoke the reindex with a curl command or Postman e.g.
+After obtaining a token for the environment invoke the reindex with a curl command or Postman e.g.:

 ```
 curl --location --request PUT 'https://prisoner-offender-search-dev.hmpps.service.justice.gov.uk/prisoner-index/build-index' \